 Oldie: "You will.
 You will do with the new leader what you and I do together.
 Every time you and I get together, I will help you plan what you will do and say to help the other leader, in turn."
 Role-play.
 Have someone read aloud Matthew 7:24-27, a phrase at a time, waiting for others to act out each phrase.
 Have two builders use boxes, children's blocks or just pretend.
 Have all the participants blow like the wind.
 Have a third volunteer sprinkle a little water from a cup to represent rain.

 Discuss.
 "What made the difference between the two kinds of builders?"
-(Best answer: putting into practice the words of Jesus.)

 Discuss.
 Have someone read aloud Matthew 28:18-20.
 Ask, "In what ways are we believers to make others disciples for Jesus?"
-(Good answers: go; baptize; teach.)
 "Teach what, doctrine?
 Sermons?"
-(Good answer: to obey.)
 "Obey what?"
-(Good answers: obey Jesus' commandments).